 Develop a Street Design Guide that informs the planning and design of all future street projects.
-The Street Design Guide will recognize streets as the city's largest public space and institutionalize the City's Complete Streets Policy, Vision Zero commitment, greenhouse gas emission reduction goal and stormwater management requirements through the design of city right of way.
+The Street Design Guide will recognize streets as the city's largest public space and institutionalize the City's Complete Streets Policy, Vision Zero commitment, greenhouse gas emission reduction goal, commitment to racial justice and stormwater management requirements through the design of city right of way.